Cybvr/JujuZero/README.md

-JujuAGI Dashboard
+Juju Dashboard

-Welcome to the JujuAGI Dashboard, built with Next.js 13+.
+Welcome to the Juju Dashboard, built with Next.js 13+.
 This project offers a suite of file conversion and editing tools, tailored for seamless file management and manipulation.

 Getting Started